 A solid background in reading, math, and analytical skills.

-ENG101 English Composition III (3) © (Recommended)
+ENG101 College Composition I (3) (Recommended)

 Select courses numbered 100 or above from the following areas: ART, HMC, LIT, MHL, PHI, and THE.
 Students may also choose any course from the Arts and Humanities AGEC lists.
-The required courses must represent two different departments for the Arts and Humanities category.
-For example, students may not take a HIS course to fulfill their Arts and Humanities requirement, if they are using another HIS course to complete their Social and Behavioral Sciences requirement.